 Oct.
-13th: Some Historical Background
+19th: Some Historical Background

-Assignment (to be circulated by e-mail to all classmates and Deborah by 5pm on October 12th): Prior to October 12th, you should have caucused with your classmates to make sure that each of you has selected a different public interest advocacy organization to review.
-By October 12th, e-mail everyone with the name of your organization.
-Readings:
+Assignment: Prior to October 19th, you should have caucused with your classmates to make sure that each of you has selected a different public interest advocacy organization to review.
+By class on October 19th, e-mail everyone with the name of your organization.